-BIBLICAL STUDIES AND MUSIC MINISTRY MAJOR
+Bachelor of Arts BIBLICAL STUDIES AND MUSIC MINISTRY MAJOR

 This program is designed to prepare students for their specific ministry interest and gifts.
 Expanding on the IMM two-year program, this degree provides a well-rounded preparation to help you grow in leadership skills, musicianship, creativity, humility, biblical wisdom, and depth in your relationship with God in order to be an effective leader and musician in the body of Christ.
 The learning is practical, hands-on, and thorough.
-The instructors are professional pastors and musicians, who bring passion for God and life experience to mentoring students in integrating musical excellence with spiritual effectiveness.
+The instructors are professional pastors and musicians, who combine a passion for God as well as life experience to mentor students in the integration of musical excellence with spiritual effectiveness.
 Whether you are looking to become a vocational church musician, or simply to develop into a more skilled lay leader, we are committed to training, equipping, and encouraging tomorrow's church music leaders.